Social media divided over Prince Louis and Kate moment

-Prince Louis has once again proven to be the main attraction at a Jubilee event, pulling faces and even shushing his mother, Kate Middleton, as the royals watched the entertainment during the last day of festivities.
+Prince Louis has once again proven to be one of the main attractions at a Jubilee event, pulling faces and even shushing his mother, Kate Middleton, as the royals watched the entertainment during the last day of festivities.

 During the Platinum Jubilee Pageant outside Buckingham Palace, the 4-year-old clenched his fists, jumped up and down in his seat and pulled a wide array of exaggerated expressions as he sat with his family in the royal box.